 - Some are only allowed to manage those that they have

-- Customers use their own control panel to configure service users, web hosting and other services, like mail, etc.
+- Customers use their own control panel to configure service users, web hosting, and other services, like mail, etc.

-- Login to your Plesk admin panel.
+- Log in to your Plesk admin panel.

-- In the left-hand menu, click Subscriptions.
+- In the left-hand menu, click on the Subscriptions tab.

 - Click the Add New Subscription button.

 - Adjust the settings to your preference.
-(A shared IP is fine for now, and can be updated later.)

 - Type a desired control panel user name and password.
 Repeat the password as directed.